 This can clearly be seen in how the EU forced Électricité de France popularly known as EDF a state-owned EPIC, it became the main electricity generation and distribution company in France, enjoying a monopoly in electricity generation, although some small local distributors were retained by the nationalisation.
 This monopoly ended in 1999 when EDF was forced by a European Directive to open up 20% of its business to competitors.

 Note the fact that EDF was forced to open up to competitors due to EDF’s monopoly.
-Nationalisation of utilities and rail in all senses of the word is a Monopoly and can be no other, it is on this bases that EU rules and regulations will not allow Labour’s manifesto to be implemented in full.
+Nationalisation of utilities and rail in all senses of the word is a Monopoly and can be no other, it is on this basis that EU rules and regulations will not allow Labour’s manifesto to be implemented in full.

 Using France once again Remainers point out that French water is nationalised this is far from true, France has a number of water companies that are owned by Towns or cities, they may be in public hands but are not state-owned in toll throughout France this equates to just 60% of Frances water suppliers.

-Eau de paris
+Eau de Paris

 February 1, 1987, City Hall forms a semi-public company (SEM) to ensure drinking water production.
 It is called SAGEP (Société anonyme de gestion des eaux de Paris) and the City of Paris owns a 70% stake in its capital.
 It would be renamed Eau de Paris on January 1, 2005.